Studies

 - Paintings and sculptures

-- Modern materials and media
+- Contemporary art and media

 Dipartimento ambiente costruzioni e design (DACD)